Receive updates on our range of cultural tours and music festivals via email:

 Emeritus Professor of Modern European History at the University of Cambridge, Fellow of Sidney Sussex College and Fellow of the British Academy.
 Among his many books are a study of Emperor Joseph II, the award-winning The Culture of Power and the Power of Culture, the best-selling The Pursuit of Glory: Europe 1648-1815, and the much-translated The Triumph of Music in the Modern World.
 His most recent book is The Romantic Revolution.

 Lecturer, writer and curator specialising in 20th-century art.
 She studied at the Hebrew University of Jerusalem before graduating in English Literature and History of Art from UCL, and with an MA in Art History from the Courtauld.
 She has lectured for the National Gallery, Tate, Royal Academy, Courtauld, Sotheby’s and Birkbeck College.
-Her book, Art and the Second World War, is published in autumn 2013.
+Her latest book, Art and the Second World War (2013), is published by Lund Humphries in association with Princeton University Press.

 Art historian specialising in Spanish art and sculpture and Chief Curator of Dulwich Picture Gallery.
 Former posts include Assistant Curator of 17th and 18th-century European paintings at the National Gallery, London, where he curated numerous exhibitions: El Greco, Caravaggio: the final years, Velázquez and The Sacred Made Real: Spanish Painting and Sculpture 1600–1700.
 He completed his PhD at Trinity College, Dublin.